Tracardi/tracardi/README.md

 ## 👇 Call for Contributors

 Have you found a bug :bug: ?
-Or maybe you have a nice feature :sparkles: to contribute ?
+Or maybe you have a nice feature :sparkles: to contribute?
 The [CONTRIBUTING guide](https://github.com/Tracardi/tracardi/blob/master/CONTRIBUTING.md) will help you get your development environment ready in minutes.